AviSoori1x/AviSoori1x.github.io/_posts/2021-04-14-Interactive_Explainable_Machine_Learning_with_SAS_Viya,_Streamlit_and_Docker.md

 You must have SAS Viya 3.4 or later and SAS Visual Data Mining and Machine Learning 8.3 or later available in your SAS deployment.

-The notebook for training the model is at: https://github.com/AviSoori1x/Explainable-ML-with-SAS-Viya/blob/main/SAS_Viya_Explainable_ML.ipynb
+The notebook for training the model is at: [notebook](https://github.com/AviSoori1x/Explainable-ML-with-SAS-Viya/blob/main/SAS_Viya_Explainable_ML.ipynb)

-The code for the Streamlit app and Docker file are at: https://github.com/AviSoori1x/Explainable-ML-with-SAS-Viya
+The code for the Streamlit app and Docker file are at: [app code](https://github.com/AviSoori1x/Explainable-ML-with-SAS-Viya)

 Feel free to follow along.